runtimeverification/plutus-core-semantics/simple-proofs/list-algorithms.md

     <env> _ => .Map </env>
 ```

-stating that the list-sum algorithm terminates, returning the
+stating that the list-length algorithm terminates, returning the
 length of the passed-in list.
 As for the previous two algorithms,
 the initial environment is arbitrary. and the final environment
 is empty.